 What is Trail Running?
-The Complete Beginner’s Guide in 2025
+The Must-Have Beginner’s Guide in 2026

 What is Trail Running?

-Using the same data from Run Repeat, it found that since 2015, the number of trail races conducted each year, on average, is around 3,600.
+Using the same data from Run Repeat, it found that since 1996, there has been a 1,676% rise in ultra racing (anything from 50k to over 200 miles) from 34,401 to 611,098 yearly participations.
 Famous races like the Ultra-Trail du Mont-Blanc (UTMB) showcase the sport’s appeal, taking participants on a challenging 100-mile journey through the majestic Alps, boasting an incredible elevation gain of more than 32,000 feet.

-Understanding the differences between trail running vs road running helps beginners transition effectively:
+Understanding the differences between what is trail running vs road running helps beginners transition effectively:

 Trail running provides an unparalleled opportunity for both physical and mental growth, and is one of the many reasons why I started trail running and why I think others should too.